Stamp Duty Calculator

 Filing Requirements

-Your solicitor handles the SDLT return for each staircasing transaction.
-The Land Registry requires evidence of the SDLT filing (an SDLT certificate) before registering the updated ownership title reflecting your higher share.
-This is standard practice and your solicitor will manage the entire process.
+Your solicitor handles the SDLT return for any notifiable staircasing transaction.
+The Land Registry requires evidence of the SDLT filing (a SDLT certificate) before registering the updated ownership title where a return was due.
+Where no return is required (staircasing up to 80%), the Land Registry update proceeds on the basis of the staircasing memorandum alone.

 Strategic Planning to Manage Staircasing SDLT